 • Acid-free backing, Coroplast and barrier papers

 The motive of matting is visual and protective.
 Mats keep the glass from coming into contact with the artwork.
 This provides an air space to prevent damage due to condensation behind the glass.
-For other design options, we use liners, mat walls and acrylic spacers to separate artwork from glass and acrylic.
+For other design options, we use liners, mat walls and acrylic spacers to separate the artwork from glass and acrylic.

 Mounting and Hinging